Monads and theories: The monad--theory correspondence in practice

 \subsection{The monad--theory equivalence in practice}

-With our characterisation results in place, we now apply them to the examples of Section~\ref{sec:setting} to obtain explicit descriptions of the $\A$-theories and their models and the $\A$-nervous monads.
-In many cases, we will see on doing so that we have reconstructed a familiar monad--theory correspondence from the literature.
+We now apply our characterisation results to the examples of Section~\ref{sec:setting}.
+In many cases, the explicit descriptions we obtain of the $\A$-nervous monads, the $\A$-theories, and their models will allow us to reconstruct a familiar monad--theory correspondence from the literature.

 \begin{Exs} As before, we begin with the unenriched examples where $\V = \cat{Set}$.